 Flash drives under 32GB

 All right so we’ve got the USB on the computer.
-This is for anything 32 gigabytes and under by the way.
-We’re gonna get to 64 or 32 or higher on Windows in just a second.
+This is for any flash drive 32 gigabytes and under. by the way, We’re gonna get to 64 or 32 or higher on Windows in just a second.
 So let’s go there this is the USB we want to do. you have 32 gigabytes and under.
 We are just going to hit format like this.

 You are just gonna have it set to fat32.
 Then you’re gonna hit start. also, check quick format if you just want this to go faster it’s like instant. and then hit start.